 Draft Goals For The Next Review Cycle

-Rather than waiting for your manager to assign seemingly arbitrary goals to you, take charge of your pharmaceutical career
+Rather than waiting for your manager to assign seemingly arbitrary goals to you, take charge of your pharmaceutical or medical devices career

 by drafting some attainable goals based on your job description or the organisation's higher level goals.
 In developing your goals, you might want to look for opportunities to expand your responsibilities, broaden your knowledge, or take on more responsibility.
 You can review and refine these in your meeting with your manager.

 Ideally, you should share the materials you've prepared with your manager before your performance appraisal meeting, as this will help them prepare for your meeting more effectively and will also encourage a more meaningful two-way dialogue about your career.
 It can also help make them aware of any discrepancies there may be between how you and they perceive your performance, thereby avoiding surprises at review time.